Independent Auditors Report

 (b) The internal audit reports of the Company issued till the date of the audit report, for the period under audit has been considered by us.

-Company.
-Accordingly, the requirement to report on clause (xvi) (a) to (c) of the Order is not applicable to the Company.
+Accordingly, the requirement to report on clause (xvi) (a) to (b) of the Order is not applicable to the Company.

 xvii.
-In our opinion and according to the information and explanations provided to us, the company has incurred cash losses in the current financial year.
-The cash loss incurred during the year is Rs.
+In our opinion and according to the information and explanations provided to us, the company has not incurred cash losses in the current financial year.
+The cash loss incurred during the immediately preceding financial year was Rs.
 704.06 Lakhs.
-The company has not incurred cash loss in the immediately preceding financial year.

 xix.
 According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report that company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the company.
 We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due.